 This position can be fully remote, or the law student can use a workspace in our office at 475 Riverside Drive in Manhattan.
 We have a flexible, friendly work environment.
 Please let us know what flexibility looks like to you.

 Time Commitment: 8-20 hours/week or as otherwise agreed upon by CSLDF and the law student prior to their hiring.
-The externship will begin in August 2022 and terminate in December 2022, absent minor adjustments as agreed upon by CSLDF and the law student.

 New York Bar Pro Bono: This work is likely to be considered “qualifying pro bono work” for purposes of the New York State Board of Law Examiners’ mandatory 50-hour pro bono requirement.

 To express interest: Please email a resume / CV, short legal writing sample (5 pages maximum), and cover letter detailing your interest in CSLDF and this position to Rachael Lyle at email@example.com.
 Thank you for considering CSLDF.